 Many fields are in the shape of quadrilaterals.
-Similarly various surfaces are polygons.
-To find their areas, we divide the surface in triangular parts and then use the Heron’s formula for finding areas of the triangles.
+Similarly, various surfaces are polygons.
+To find their areas, we divide the surface into triangular parts and then use Heron’s formula for finding areas of the triangles.

 We have area of ΔBCD = (1/2)x base x altitude

 =(1/2)x 12 x 5 m2